reimagined/resolve/packages/core/redux/README.md

 ### `connectReadModel`

-A higher-order component (HOC), used to automatically subscribe/unsubscribe to/from Read Model updates, and access the corresponding aggregate's commands.
+A higher-order component (HOC), used to automatically subscribe/unsubscribe to/from Read Model updates, and access the corresponding aggregate's aggregate.

 ```js
 import { connect } from 'react-redux'